 When this article was originally written, we were awfully proud of it.
 However, businesses evolve, the industry evolves and our writing skills evolve.
 Here is where you have to be unbiased.
 Look at your content and compare it to what you’re putting out today.
 Could it be less… sucky?

 With The Basics of SEO, the answer is yes.
 It could be:

 - Filled with more information

 Is it worth the repair?
 Oh yes – because this topic is ongoing.
 Therefore, we’ll rewrite, edit, tear apart and basically write a new one.
 Keep tuned for it!

 No matter how pleased you are with your traffic and statistics, you could always be doing better.
 As you grow and evolve in your writing skills (or grow to where you can afford to hire someone with SEO copywriting skills – whichever), your old content will stand out like a sore thumb.

-If you’re in marketing, SEO, or content development we would love to hear how you mine for your elusive golden nuggets.
+If you’re in marketing, SEO, are in charge of creating content or if you’re looking for a hand with repairing your content, we would love to hear how you mine your elusive golden nuggets.
 Remember: sharing great content and knowledge keeps your readers coming back.
 We’d love to hear your thoughts!